-- The lighting and burning of candles, incense, potpourri, cigarettes or anything requiring an open flame is prohibited in any residential facility.
+- The lighting and burning of candles (including candle warmers), incense, potpourri, cigarettes or anything requiring an open flame is prohibited in any residential facility.
 Violations may result in administrative and/or disciplinary action.

-- Adhesive stickers and emblems may not be attached to any surface in student’s rooms, including doors, windows and mirrors.
+- Adhesive stickers and emblems (other than decals designed for easy removal) may not be attached to any surface in student’s rooms, including doors, windows and mirrors.
 Glitter/foam adhesive letters peel off paint and result in damage charges.

 - Homemade or purchased loft systems are not permitted in the residence halls.